 9201 University City Blvd.
 Charlotte, NC, 28223

 Office: 308 McEniry

-> Photo right: Students collecting crack data for outcrops in Shenandoah National Park, VA.
+Photo right: Students collecting weathering data for outcrops in Shenandoah National Park, VA.
 Cosmogenic Radionuclide analyses by Dr. Gregory S. Hancock at William and Mary College provide erosion rates for different rock types in the field area.
-Our recent work seeks to understand how the fracture mechanics properties of these rocks influence their erosion, and thus the long-term landscape evolution of the classic Valley and Ridge landscape of central Virginia.
+Our work seeks to understand how the fracture mechanics properties of these rocks influence their erosion, and thus the long-term landscape evolution of the classic Valley and Ridge landscape of central Virginia.
+In press in Geology.

-> Charlotte, NC is home the rest of the time .
+Charlotte, NC is home the rest of the time .
 I spend my free time these days with my kids enjoying my garden.